CircuitVerse/Blog/content/posts/Santam_GSoC2026_Midterm_Report.md

 ## Next Steps

 For the second half, I will continue working on the authentication flow and Interactive Book integration.
-The remaining chapters of the Interactive Book need to be wired up to the new renderer, and the auth flow needs to be completed with Firebase and Google Sign-In.
+The remaining chapters of the Interactive Book need to be wired up to the new renderer, and the auth flow needs to be completed with Google Sign-In.

+Alongside that, I want to keep pushing on the broader product goals we discussed for the app:

+- Better logging and debugging support
+- Documentation improvements for the project and workflows
+- Dart issue cleanup, linting, and code quality checks
+- Test coverage improvements
+- A caching layer for better performance
+- Deep linking support
+- Push notifications
+- Play Store deployment
+- Localization
+- Search improvements
+- Splash screen work
+- Further state management and UI refinements, including the remaining Material 3 and Riverpod-related updates

 I am looking forward to continuing the project and improving the CircuitVerse mobile app further.